Making HTTP Networking Requests in Flutter

 To encode simple JSON, pass a simple value (string, boolean, or number literal), or a

-Map, List, or List of Maps containing simple values, to the encode
+Map, List, or List of Maps containing simple values, to the encode method:

 String encodedString = JSON.encode([1, 2, { 'a': null }]);